SpM-lab/sparse-ir-tutorial/docs/IR.md

 where $\nu_n = (2n+1)\pi/\beta$ (fermion) and $\nu_n = 2n\pi/\beta$ (boson) with $n$ being an integer.
 The inverse temperature is denoted by $\beta$ (We take $\hbar=1$).
-The inverse transmation is given by
+The inverse transformation is given by

 $$
 G_{ij}(\tau) = \frac{1}{\beta}\sum_{n=-\infty}^\infty e^{-\iv_n\tau}G_{ij}(\iv_n).